ucanisplus/crm_deneme_backend/CORS_FIX_README.md

 3. Ensure preflight OPTIONS requests are responding with status 200
 4. Verify that all required CORS headers are present in the response
 5. Make sure the Vercel deployment has the latest version of the code
+6. Check that the frontend is using the correct API URL